Summertiiiime and the living is supposed to be easy — but not if you live on a hot mess of a patio.

 A sail shade is the simplest, fastest, and cheapest solution to provide shelter from the sun.
 It gives you shade where you want it, when you want it.

 If you can wait a year for shade, train vines to grow overhead on a pergola, which is a more permanent (and value-adding) solution than a shade.
-Not only will the vine shield you from the sun, but also it will lower the air temperature, thanks to the magic of transpiration.
+Not only will the vine shield you from the sun, but it will also lower the air temperature, thanks to the magic of transpiration.

 When the air heats up, the vines' leaves release water into the air.
 It's nature's air conditioning.
 The best solution: Keep that sail shade up until the vines have covered the pergola.